zBreeez3y/EzEnum/README.md

 - Will perform a directory scan using WFuzz if ports 80, 8080 or 443 are open, and output the results to a text file in the 'enumeration' directory
 - Will perform a subdomain scan using WFuzz if ports 80, 8080 or 443 are open, and output the results to a text file in the 'enumeration' directory
 - Will attempt to list available shares using SMBClient if port 445 is open, and output the results to a text file in the 'enumeration' directory
+- Will grab all FTP files if port 21 is open and anonymous login is enabled